mczerniawski/mczerniawski.github.io/_posts/2020-02-02-great-news.md

 The biggest :heart: goes to my familly for neverending support.

+Then to all my friends that are with me in this journey!

-Then - to all bloggers - I've learnt so much from you since my journey began that my only choice was to give it back!
+Last but not least - to all bloggers - I've learnt so much from you since my journey began that my only choice was to give it back!

 The first `kick` came after I met Jeffrey Snover in 2016 during first PSConf and then again in 2017 at the very same conference!
 PPoSh was founded and grounded then and the fun-ride began!